fernando-mc/serverless-finch/README.md

 custom:
   client:
     ...
-    bucketPolicyFile: [path/to/policy.json]
+    bucketPolicyFile: "${env:PWD}/path/to/policy.json"
     ...
 ```

-Use this parameter to specify the path to a custom policy file.
+Use this parameter to specify the path to a _single_ custom policy file.
 If not set, it defaults to a config for a basic static website.
 Currently, only JSON is supported.
 In your policy, make sure that your resource has the correct bucket name specified above: `"Resource": "arn:aws:s3:::BUCKET_NAME/*",`

+_Note: As in the example you will want to use `${env:PWD}` if you want to dynamically specify the policy within your repo.
+Additionally, you will want to specify different policies depending on your stage using `${self:provider.stage}` to ensure your `BUCKET_NAME` corosponds to the stage._

 ---